 6. Provide Statements

 If you need to visit a hospital to have an injury checked out right away, police will wait until later to take a statement from you.
-But if you’re able to put off a hospital trip for a little bit, they’ll question you on the scene as far as what happened during your accident.
+But if you are able to put off a hospital trip for a little bit, they will question you on the scene as far as what happened during your accident.

-You should tell your side of the story without ever admitting guilt.
+You should tell your side of the story without ever admitting guilt, mentioning only information approved by a lawyer if possible.
 If you say that an accident was your fault, it could come back to bite you later and make your life more difficult than it has to be.

 7. Exchange Insurance Information